joesaby/atlantec-ai-2025/src/content/docs/devel-phases/phase6-gardening-agent.md

 ## Overview

-In this phase, we'll build an interactive chat interface for the Irish Gardening Assistant application.
+In this phase, we'll build an interactive chat interface for the Bloom application.
 Users will be able to ask gardening-related questions and receive responses that include both text and dynamically generated cards (such as plant recommendations, gardening tasks, etc.).
 This feature provides a more conversational way for users to interact with the application.

 ## Features